Supreme-Gaming/SupremeGaming/apps/ini-notifier-node/README.md

 ## Develop

-- Build: nx build ini-notifier-node
+- Build: `npx nx run ini-notifier-node:build:production`
-- Run: nx serve ini-notifier-node
+- Run: `npx nx run ini-notifier-node:serve`

 Place a `.env` file in the workspace root or export the variables in your shell.